fastify/fastify/docs/Style-Guide.md

 ## Welcome

 Welcome to *Fastify Style Guide*.
 This guide is here to provide you with a conventional writing style for users writing developer documentation for our Open Source framework.
-Each topic is precise and well explained to help you write documentation users can easily understand and impliment.
+Each topic is precise and well explained to help you write documentation users can easily understand and implement.

 <br>